Area of Study

 Do I have to travel to the Fort Morgan campus?

-If you are a high school student attending a high school that offers this program at one of MCC’s Center locations, you will not have to travel to the Fort Morgan campus.
-The lecture portion of the class will be online through Zoom (or similar technology) and the lab (hands-on) portion will be at your high school.
+If you are a high school student attending a high school that offers Mechatronics courses, you will not have to travel to the Fort Morgan campus.
+The lecture portion of the class will be online through Zoom and the lab (hands-on) portion will be at your high school.

 Industrial Controls and Telematics Certificate